What is an Eyelid Lift?

 An eyelid lift will not only rejuvenate your appearance but can also improve your vision.
 Sagging upper eyelids can block your field of vision, making it difficult to perform daily tasks like reading or driving.
 The heaviness of drooping upper lids may also cause you to involuntarily keep your brows raised which could contribute to worsening forehead lines.
 Puffy under eyes create a tired and aged appearance so lower blepharoplasty will refresh your look and restore your confidence, like upper blepharoplasty.

 An eyelid lift can involve upper eyelid surgery, lower eyelid surgery, or both.
 All options can be performed at our certified, outpatient surgery center with an anesthetic appropriate for your customized procedure.

 During upper eyelid surgery, an incision is made within the natural crease of the eyelid.
 Then, excess skin is removed, and the underlying tissues are lifted into a more upright position.
 Once finished, the incision is closed and made ready for recovery.

 Lower Eyelid Surgery

 Lower eyelid surgery can be performed with an incision within the lower lash line or even inside the eyelid.
-Then, the puffy undereye bags are repositioned and rejuvenated for a smoother and brighter look to the undereyes.
-Sometimes, excess skin is removed as well.
+Then, the excess fat deposits are repositioned and rejuvenated for a smoother and brighter look to the under eyes.
+Sometimes, sagging skin is removed as well.
 The incisions are finally closed with special sutures.

 He is incredibly knowledgeable and confident with a terrific bedside manner.
 I have received so many compliments and I am thrilled.- Chelsea”Read More